 The Unfortunate Implications have Real Life consequences: because people prefer to think of it as impossible for a man to be raped, or mock and belittle real victims even if they acknowledge the rape, male rape victims have few resources available to help them, and they often avoid speaking out about what happened to them and seeking the few resources that do exist because they're afraid of being laughed at and seen as pathetic and weak.
 This unfortunately extends to sexual harassment too.

 Compare with Double Standard: Rape, Female on Male and Double Standard: Rape, Female on Female.
-See also Prison Rape and All Women Are Doms All Men Are Subs.
+See also All Women Are Doms All Men Are Subs.
 Related to Black Comedy Rape and Queer People Are Funny.

 In Challengers it is revealed in a side story that Tomoe's older brother, Souichi, had a Near-Rape Experience at the hands of one of his teachers, which caused him to become anti-gay.
 Souichi's resulting homophobia is played up to ludicrous extremes clearly intended for laughs.
 The rape itself is treated as wrong, but its consequences are merely treated as funny.